SylvainDe/DidYouMean-Python/README.md

 Implementation
 --------------

-Both the hook and the decorator use the same logic behind the scene.
+All external APIs (decorator, hook, etc) use the same logic behind the scene.
 It works in a pretty simple way : when an exception happens, we try to get the relevant information out of the error message and of the backtrace to find the most relevant suggestions.
-To filter the best suggestions out of everything, I am currently using ```difflib```.
+To filter the best suggestions out of everything in case of fuzzy match, I am currently using ```difflib```.

 Contributing